americanexpress/one-app/docs/api/modules/Internationalization.md

 Used for fetching a module's language pack.

-Please see one-app-ducks [loadLanguagePack](https://github.com/americanexpress/one-app-ducks#loadlanguagepack) for information.
+Please see One App Duck's [loadLanguagePack](https://github.com/americanexpress/one-app-ducks#loadlanguagepack) for information.

 #### `queryLanguagePack`

 The [Iguazu](https://github.com/americanexpress/iguazu) equivalent of [`loadLanguagePack`](#loadlanguagepack).

-Please see one-app-ducks [queryLanguagePack](https://github.com/americanexpress/one-app-ducks#querylanguagepack) for information.
+Please see One App Duck's [queryLanguagePack](https://github.com/americanexpress/one-app-ducks#querylanguagepack) for information.

 #### `updateLocale`

 Used to set the active locale for One App.

-Please see one-app-ducks [updateLocale](https://github.com/americanexpress/one-app-ducks#updatelocale) for information.
+Please see One App Duck's [updateLocale](https://github.com/americanexpress/one-app-ducks#updatelocale) for information.

 #### `getLocalePack`

 Loads the locale of the requested country closest to the active locale.
 Used directly by One App.

-Please see one-app-ducks [getLocalePack](https://github.com/americanexpress/one-app-ducks#getlocalepack) for information.
+Please see One App Duck's [getLocalePack](https://github.com/americanexpress/one-app-ducks#getlocalepack) for information.

 **📘 More Information**
-* Language packs compatible with [`react-intl`](https://github.com/formatjs/react-intl),
-* See Cultured Frankie for an example [`CulturedFrankie`](../../../prod-sample/sample-modules/cultured-frankie/0.0.0/src/components/CulturedFrankie.jsx),
+* To see an example of using [`react-intl`](https://github.com/formatjs/react-intl) within a module see [`CulturedFrankie`](../../../prod-sample/sample-modules/cultured-frankie/0.0.0/src/components/CulturedFrankie.jsx),

 [☝️ Return To Top](#internationalization)